-The resilience of investment in urban redevelopment will require non-displacement policies coupled with durable human capital investments that flatten the barriers to the correction of past wrongs.
+The resilience of investment in the urban redevelopment will require non-displacement policies coupled with durable human capital investments that flatten the barriers to the correction of past wrongs.
 The physical list is long and easy to draw from lead paint to cheap housing in flood plains under the big heading of environmental racism to the lack of equal protection under the law, the list is short on changes needed in the psychology of human relationships built on ignorant concepts of race.
-Patrick Sharkey, describes much of this in Urban Neighborhoods and the End of Progress toward Racial Equality.
-Urban policy discussion is excellent following standard academic style of argument.
+Patrick Sharkey describes much of this in Urban Neighborhoods and the End of Progress toward Racial Equality.
+Urban policy discussion is excellent following the standard academic style of argument.

 The Parenting Society

 The link between parenting quality, income, race, education, and action regarding the issues raised tends to be “unclicked” by legislators in preference to the family stereotype.
 Policymakers, on the other hand, demand specific attention to the full spectrum of family needs.
 Their studies examine patterns of parenting quality.
 They also know how to design programs that get to those who might benefit.
 The projected result is kids on pathways that break the cycle of poverty, overcome the sensitivities of race and become cross-cultural without losing the gratification of their origins.
 This kind of liberation comes from exceptional educators and fantastic health care experts with unique training and talents.
 Parents who have a low income, are poorly educated, are African-American, Hispanic, or unmarried and all of the above need the well-paid time of these professionals, and they are not getting it.
 They are the ones who can disentangle the influence of race from socioeconomic status.